 Watch a video

-This video will help you understand SSL Certificates, and your options when it comes to choosing what kind of SSL Certificate to use with EZproxy.
+This video will help you understand SSL Certificates and your options for choosing what kind of SSL Certificate to use with EZproxy.

 Choose your certificate